 In the process of production, some units remain to be completed at the end

 of a period.
 These incomplete units are known as work-in-progress.

-Hence, at the time of computing factory cost, it is necessary to make an adjustment of opening and closing stock of work in progress.
+Hence, at the time of computing factory cost, it is necessary to adjust the opening and closing stock of work in progress.

-Office and administrative overheads are added to the factory cost or works cost to get the total cost of production.
+Office and administrative overheads are added to the factory cost or work cost to get the total cost of production.

 Cost of Production = Factory Cost + office and administration overheads.

 Office Overheads = Administration and other office related charges which will include Rent, Office expenses, General Charges, etc.